 Though podcasts are in no way new, in the last two years, streaming platforms have been transferring so much energy and attention into the podcasting space.
 So much so, that we may be entering a new era of media.
 In fact, I just got an email from Amazon announcing that they are about to start distributing podcasts!

 If you do it correctly and consistently, you can quickly increase your audience for your business.
 Don’t get it twisted though.
 Starting and maintaining a podcast will take hard work and planning.
 You shouldn’t start one unless you have figured out your differentiator.
 But if you’re ready to commit to the process, then keep reading…this article is for you.

-In 2020, digital content has seen a surge in viewership.
-Growth forecasts predict revenue of $659 million in 2020 for digital content, as a result of employees working from home, being on state-mandated social distancing, and by creators having to transition their content to the digital space.
-Reach people where they are by launching a podcast of your own.
+In 2020, digital content saw surge in viewership.
+Growth forecasts predicted revenue of $659 million in 2020 for digital content, as a result of employees working from home, being on state-mandated social distancing, and by creators having to transition their content to the digital space.

-Here are 17 reasons to start a podcast in 2020.
+Here are 17 reasons to start a podcast.
 If this list doesn’t inspire you to start your pod, then I don’t know what will.

 Don’t know how to start a podcast?
 No worries.
 I have you covered.
 Here’s the why, what, and how to launch your own podcast today.